joinplex-dev/joinplex/doc/draft_interface_example.md

 This example has been fairly straightforward.
 Joinplex should be able to handle more complicated examples, such as:
 - Many-to-many, one-to-many and many-to-one joins
+- Joins with three tables or more involved
 - Funnelling based on the number of matches on both sides of the join (e.g. one-to-one distinguished from many-to-one)
 - Other join types than `ColJoin` - based on a functional comparisons, spatial joins using `geopandas`, etc.
-- More complex funnelling logic involving cycles, multiple uses of the same join, etc., yet being economical with computation.
+- More complex funnelling configurations involving cycles, multiple uses of the same join, etc., yet being economical with computation.
 - Precedence: require that one join outcome is reached before another join is completed, and then restrict the possible join candidates only to those which are not already joined.
-This is useful in situations where you can use
-"process of elimination" style logic - without ever getting a matching properly speaking.
+This is useful in situations where you can use "process of elimination" style logic.